Code-Institute-Submissions/Dynjashik-MSP3-Movie-collection_OctREsub/README.md

 	* Filter movies by category.
 * Separate page for each movie with full information.
 * Pages with sign in and sign up forms.
+* All flash messages coming from Flask open in pop up window.
+* Confirmation modals before deleting any information or updating user personal information.
+* The password field uses Werkzeug to hash the password on entry and confirm password is validated using Javascript.
+* On mobile devices navigation bar menu transforms into a hamburger vertical menu.

 Signed in users have access to:

 * Profile page with user’s information and user’s added movies.
 There is opportunity to update information and manage movies (edit, delete) on separate movie pages.
 * Add movie form with input fields: movie name, category name, year, duration, description, movie link, book link, movie image link.
 * Edit movie page to update movie information.
 * Log out button

 Admin user have access to:

 * Manage categories page to add or delete movie categories.
 * Manage all movies on the website to edit or delete them.

-* All flash messages coming from Flask open in pop up window.
-* Confirmation modals before deleting any information or updating user personal information.
-* The password field uses Werkzeug to hash the password on entry and confirm password is validated using Javascript.

 ### Features left to implement

 * Footer with contact information so it is possible to contact developer
 * Forgot password functionality
 * Share movies in social networks
 * Leave review to the movie
 * Rate/Like movie

-On mobile devices navigation bar menu transforms into a hamburger vertical menu.
-Otherwise all other pages are the same.

 ## Technologies